 Last fall, microwave popcorn made Prevention magazine’s list of “7 Foods That Should Never Cross Your Lips.”
 The problem isn’t with the popcorn, though, it’s with the chemicals used in the bag lining – turns out it’s nasty stuff that can leech onto the kernels and into your your body.
 They are linked to infertility.
 Perhaps even carcinogenic.
 At any rate, I found myself making a choice between what’s healthy and what’s convenient, and healthy won out.

-Kid Two loves it tossed with melted butter, paprika, and finely grated parmesan cheese.
+Kid Two loves it tossed with melted butter, paprika, and nutritional yeast.

 - 1 brown paper lunch bag